The Personal Website of Mark W. Dawson

 I should point out that I am NOT a scientist or engineer, nor have I received any education or training in science or engineering.
 This paper is the result of my readings on this subject in the past decades.
 Many academics, scientists, and engineers would critique what I have written here as not accurate nor through.
 I freely acknowledge that these critiques are correct.
 It was not my intentions to be accurate or through, as I am not qualified to give an accurate nor through description.
 My intention was to be understandable to a layperson so that they can grasp the concepts.
 Academics, scientists and engineers’ entire education and training is based on accuracy and thoroughness, and as such, they strive for this accuracy and thoroughness.
 When writing for the general public this accuracy and thoroughness can often lead to less understandability.
 I believe it is essential for all laypersons to grasp the concepts of within this paper, so they make more informed decisions on those areas of human endeavors that deal with this subject.
 As such, I did not strive for accuracy and thoroughness, only understandability.

-The Fundamental Properties of the Universe
+Fundamentals of the Universe

 General Relativity